Discman: Background

-Prior to the development of the Compact Disc, cassette tapes were the dominant form of audio storage in the then-fledgling portable audio industry.
-In 1979 Sony introduced the Walkman in Japan.
+Prior to the development of the Compact disc, cassette tapes were the dominant form of audio storage in the then-fledgling portable audio industry.
+In 1979, Sony introduced the Walkman in Japan.
 When Sony realized the potential of the CD, the Walkman was promoted to mainstream buyers.

 Original development

 Sony improved the design of the CDP-101 CD player which was launched in 1982, reducing the power consumption and the number of parts needed and making it smaller.
-The cost was reduced to between 50,000 and 60,000 yen, in what was called the "CD CD Project", which stood for 'Compact Disc Cost Down' Project.
+The cost was reduced to between 50,000 and 60,000 yen, in what was called the "CD CD Project", which stood for the 'Compact Disc Cost Down' Project.
 By August 1983 the company was able to produce a CD player which was one-tenth the size of the original, and a portable CD player became a possibility.
 The aim was to create a player that was the same size as four CD cases stacked on top of each other.
 A piece of wood 13.4 cm across and about 4 cm thick was shown to the staff to illustrate the dimensions.